CATE Estimation With Potential Outcome Imputation From Local Regression: Introduction

-Our method is motivated by an observed trade-off between \textit{(i)} the discrepancy across treatment groups and \textit{(ii)} the error induced by the imputation of the missing counterfactual outcomes.
-Consider the scenario with one control group and one treatment group.
+Our key insight is that \textit{potential outcome imputation for individuals in the observational dataset can reduce the statistical discrepancy between treatment groups}.
+In particular, our method is motivated by an observed trade-off between \textit{(i)} the discrepancy across treatment groups and \textit{(ii)} the imputation error of the missing counterfactual outcomes.
+To give a concrete example, consider the scenario with a binary treatment assignment.
 In this context, no individual can appear in both the control and treatment groups due to the inaccessibility of counterfactual outcomes \citep{holland1986}.
-To illustrate the core concept behind our methodology, consider the following experiment: for individuals in the control group (and reciprocally, the treatment group), we randomly impute their outcome under treatment (or reciprocally, in the absence of treatment), generating their counterfactual outcomes.
-Subsequently, we integrate each individual along with their imputed outcomes back into the dataset.
-This transformation ensures that individuals from both the control and treatment groups become identical, effectively eliminating any disparities.
+Suppose that we \textit{randomly} impute the missing counterfactual outcomes and subsequently integrate each individual along with their imputed outcomes back into the dataset.
+This data augmentation process ensures that individuals from both the control and treatment groups become identical, effectively eliminating all disparities.
 However, it becomes evident that any model trained on such a randomly augmented dataset would exhibit poor performance, primarily due to the substantial error introduced by the random imputation of the counterfactual outcomes.
-Here, our approach seeks to address this challenge by identifying a \textit{subset} of individuals for whom the counterfactual outcomes can be reliably imputed.
-Hence, \emph{the positive impact of disparity reduction will outweigh the negative impact of imputation error}.
-While it's important to acknowledge that the inherent issue of CATE estimation cannot be entirely eliminated, our approach effectively alleviates the challenges faced by CATE estimation models, thus facilitating their learning process and improving their performance.
+To tackle this challenge, we propose to identify a \textit{subset} of individuals whose counterfactual outcomes can be reliably imputed and limit the imputation to this group.
+Such a risk-averse approach effectively control the imputation error so that \emph{the positive impact of disparity reduction will outweigh the negative impact of imputation error}.
+We note that this is a general framework which can be instantiated with different choices of imputation methods.
+In Section~\ref{sec:general-theory}, we formalize our insights by providing theoretical guarantees for this framework.

+To instantiate this framework, this work considers a specific realization --- \emph{imputation with local regression methods} such as local Gaussian Process (GP) using close neighbors of individuals to impute their missing counterfactual outcome.
+We choose to use the number of close neighbors as the criterion for imputation: our method only impute for individuals with sufficient number of neighbors.
+Specifically, we impute the counterfactual outcomes for these individuals by utilizing the factual outcomes of their proximate neighbors We explore two distinct methods for imputation: linear regression and GP.
+To comprehensively assess the efficacy of our method, we theoretically demonstrate that our approach asymptotically generates datasets whose probability densities converge to those of RCTs.
+In addition, we provide finite-sample generalization bounds for GP-based local regression in Section~\ref{sec:theory}.